serverless/serverless/docs/providers/aliyun/guide/functions.md

 ### `context`

 The `context` argument contains information about the function and the service.
-The credentials in `conetxt.credentials` can be used to access other Alibaba Cloud resources.
+The credentials in `context.credentials` can be used to access other Alibaba Cloud resources.

 ```javascript
 {